JinoRousseau1774/Cybersecurity-Bootcamp-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?_
+	Very simple to set up and use: No special coding skills are necessary to use Ansible's playbooks.
+Powerful: Ansible lets you model even highly complex IT workflows.
+	Flexible: You can orchestrate the entire application environment no matter where it's deployed

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._